-What a Wonderful World was written by Bob Thiele/George David Weiss and recorded by Louis Armstrong in 1967.
-It was a hit in the UK, but not in the US because Larry Newton (the president of ABC Records) didn’t promote the song on the grounds that he didn’t like it.
-In this lesson, you will learn an easy fingerstyle chord melody arrangement of What a Wonderful World.
+What a Wonderful World was written by Bob Thiele/George David Weiss and first recorded by Louis Armstrong in 1967.
+It became a hit in the UK, but initially failed to gain traction in the US.
+ABC Records president Larry Newton refused to promote the release simply because he disliked the song’s slow tempo.

 Recommended Listening: